ggear/cloudera-framework/README.md

 mvn install -PPKG
 ```

-To simply compile the project:
+To only compile the project:

 ```bash
 mvn install -PCMP